 Purdue is also involved in fluid power research projects through their graduate program at the Maha Fluid Power Research Center, the largest academic hydraulics lab in the U.S. There, some of the top minds in fluid power conduct world-class research on hydraulic pumps, motors, and systems -- both through computer modeling and real-world experimentation.

 Purdue students in these programs graduate with fluid power knowledge and skills that make them prime job candidates in the fluid power industry.

-The NFPA University Power Partner Program is an annual recognition program designed to showcase a university that actively participates in all NFPA fluid power educational programs.
-The major objective for this program is to increase the amount of fluid power being taught in university agricultural and mechanical engineering degree programs and enhance student to industry connections.
+The NFPA University Power Partner Program is a recognition program designed to showcase a university that actively participates in all NFPA fluid power educational programs.
+The major objective for this program is to increase the amount of fluid power being taught in university agricultural, mechanical engineering and engineering technology degree programs and enhance student-to-industry connection.